kialanpillay/open-loan/README.md

 ## The Future

-We plan to expand the solution to more chat interfaces for increased market penetration and add support for different local languages.
-We also aim to develop an adaptive credit scoring solution to mitigate risk.
-Additionally, we will enhance the loan application component of the chatbot to include identity verification, user account transaction analysis, and business discovery, augmenting the data available for approval decisions.
+We plan to extend the solution with different chat interfaces for increased market penetration and add multi-lingual support.
+Modelling the internal ledger in TigerBeetle is a natural iteration and supports safe and correct concurrent transaction processing at scale.

+We also aim to develop an adaptive credit scoring solution to mitigate risk coupled with extensions to bot service facilitate user KYC and analytics.
+This data will be stored in a general-purposed database to for model training and inference.